 - All local and state governmental agencies

-- Businesses that operate for public benefit with physical locations
+- Businesses that operate for public benefit with physical location

 - Businesses that would be considered a “place of public accommodation”

-So if you had a business open to the public in a traditional sense (brick and mortar type), then it was clear that ADA applied to you and you had to comply with the Accessibility standards.
+So if you had a business open to the areas of public life in a traditional sense (brick and mortar type), then it was clear that ADA applied to you and you had to comply with the Accessibility standards.